-First of all, it’s essential to clarify to avoid any confusion: Alexander isn’t Greek, he’s Macedonian.
-This makes a huge difference, as Macedonians have been mocked by Greeks for centuries because of their accents and customs.
-It’s not exactly a love story between Greeks and Macedonians.
-They look very much alike, but the Greeks are prodigiously racist and consider anyone who doesn’t speak Greek to be a barbarian, i.e. they go “ba ba ba”.
+First of all, it’s essential to clarify to avoid any confusion: Alexander wasn’t Greek; he was Macedonian.
+This made a huge difference, as Macedonians had been mocked by Greeks for centuries because of their accents and customs.
+It wasn’t exactly a love story between Greeks and Macedonians.
+They looked very much alike, but the Greeks were prodigiously racist and considered anyone who didn’t speak Greek to be a barbarian, i.e., they went « ba ba ba. »

-However, Macedonians do speak Greek.
-They worship the same gods, speak the same language and read the same philosophers.
+However, Macedonians did speak Greek.
+They worshiped the same gods, spoke the same language, and read the same philosophers.
 One of the greatest Greek authors, Euripides, even found refuge in Macedonia because he didn’t feel sufficiently appreciated at home in Greece.

 Alexandre le Grand et la pire beuverie de l'histoire